 - More than $4.2 billion delivered through Royalties for Regions

-The McGowan Labor Government is setting the Pilbara up for the long-term, diversifying the economy and creating jobs, boosting regional health and mental health, and providing important cost of living relief for local households.
+The McGowan Labor Government is setting the Great Southern up for the long-term - diversifying the economy and creating jobs, boosting regional health and mental health investment, and providing important cost-of-living relief for local households.

 The 2022-23 State Budget includes a record $12 billion investment in regional infrastructure - only eight per cent of which is being delivered through Royalties for Regions.